 Airports take on new names for a variety of reasons.
 Fifteen years ago Atlanta’s Hartsfield International Airport was renamed Hartsfield–Jackson Atlanta International Airport.
 The city has even spent money trying to get people to call it Hartsfield-Jackson.

-Since I moved to Washington DC twenty two years ago I still call the area’s close-in airport “National” and not “Reagan.”
+Since I first moved to Washington DC twenty four years ago I still call the area’s close-in airport “National” and not “Reagan.”
 We need to stop naming airports for politicians, but my reason for this isn’t political.
 You can tell when someone moved to the DC area based on what they call the airport.
 If it was National when they got there they still usually call it National.

 BWI airport was once known as Friendship International airport and its airport code was a logical BAL for Baltimore.
 Before Washington Dulles opened to the public in 1962, jets that were too large for close-in National airport went to Baltimore.
 Baltimore used to be the large jet airport for the DC area.

 Credit: BWI Airport